 Paul has developed Caring Homes Group from a single care home operation, in 1994, to a highly respected, award winning care and support provider.
 Encompassing elderly residential, nursing and dementia care, and specialist learning disability support services and accommodation.
-Over the last two decades, Caring Homes Group has been recognised as a leading provider and received numerous accolades, accreditations and awards.
+For over a quarter of a century, Caring Homes Group has been recognised as a leading provider and received numerous accolades, accreditations and awards.
 With recent acquisitions, coupled with several new developments, Paul continues to drive Caring Homes Group forward, whilst ensuring quality is a key driver of any care home or service under his leadership.

 Joining Caring Homes in 2006 with a background in nursing and hospital management within the private sector, Julie led in quality services and established a hospital accreditation service.
 With considerable expertise and experience in health services, the elderly social care sector, law and risk management Julie is a regular speaker at seminars.
 With a passion for delivering personalised care for older people Julie believes that every resident deserves the best possible quality of life and instils in each of our homes that this means more than providing great care; It’s about working with each resident and their family to truly understand them, their wishes, needs and dreams for the future.

 The care sector is a highly regulated one, which is as it should be.
 Our central support teams, as well as our home teams, strive to ensure that they are up-to-date with the latest policies and procedures.
 We also invest heavily in the latest training for colleagues at all levels of our business so that we are always delivering the ultimate in quality care to residents.